A search for $\mu^+\to e^+\gamma$ with the first dataset of the MEG II experiment: Analysis

 \subsubsection{Sensitivity}

 The sensitivity $\sens$ is calculated as the median of the distribution of the \SI{90}{\percent} C.L. upper limits computed for an ensemble of pseudo-experiments with a null-signal hypothesis (\fref{fig:sensitivity}).
 They are generated according to the PDFs constructed for RMD and ACC background and assuming the rates of the RMD and ACC events evaluated in the side-bands.
-The limits include systmatic uncertainties coming from detector misalignments, calibrations of the positron and \photon-ray energy scales, calibration of $\tegamma$, treatment of correlations between positron observables and normalisation.
 The sensitivity is estimated to be $\sens = \num{8.8e-13}$.

-The impact of systematic uncertainties on the sensitivity amounts to \SI{5}{\percent}, with dominant contributions from misalignment, \photon-ray energy scale and normalisation.
+The limits include { systematic uncertainties with dominant contribution from detector misalignment, \photon-ray energy scales and normalisation.}

+{ Misalignment between detectors is calibrated using tracks of particles from muon decays or cosmic rays, crossing multiple detectors.
+The target position is determined from a combination of muon decay point reconstruction and a photogrammetric method exploiting the cameras installed inside the magnet bore.
+The $\photon$-ray energy scale is calibrated with a combined analysis of CEX, CW, cosmic ray and side-band spectra.
+The worsening of the sensitivity due to the inclusion of systematic uncertainties is \SI{5.0(3.7)}{\percent}.}